rawalpurvi/trivia_api/projects/02_trivia_api/starter/README.md

 The Trivia of Udacity

 The API is to play the Trivia game.
 User can play a game upto 5 questions.
 They can play the Trivia game for any specific category or all categories and at the end they will get a score.
 There are 6 predifined categoies like Science, Art, Geography, History, Entertainment, Sports.
 User can add questions.
-They can add question along with answer, difficulty and category.
+They can add question along with answer, difficulty, rating and category.
 To play the Trivia game user needs atleast 6 questions per category.

 Getting Started